 9. How did you and David meet James

-Patrick Doyle?
 I met him through David who met him through an online Oz

 e-mail list.
 I really didn't know him very well.
 I only met him in person